Low-Boom/EDU-Wind-Tunnel/README.md

 ```
 recal           # Recalibrate or zero the differential pressure sensor for airspeed
 ```
-⚠️ **CRITICAL:** Motor must bet turned off or the differential pressure sensor disconnected from the test secion such that both sides see atmospheric pressure.
+⚠️ Motor must bet turned off or the differential pressure sensor disconnected from the test secion such that both sides see atmospheric pressure.
+Expected precision of the MS4525DO is only +-0.5 m/s so keep your expectations in check on precision, especially if you are using a 12V fan.
+This offers a decent compromise between sensor cost, ease of integration, and accuracy.
 ---

 ## 📖 Documentation